Algonquin Park Lookout

 Tending to the rock bed adding colour, shadows and detailing

 While watching paint dry and in the hustle/bustle of my day, I was racing passed the canvas to complete a household task when I noticed this glimpse of an evening sun ray racing across the canvas through my window.
-Could help but stop and enjoy the moment.
+Couldn't help but stop and enjoy the moment.

 Toning down hues of blue in the sky with some Titanium White washed with a dab Naples Yellow while tending to the rock bed shadows.